muru/muru.github.io/index.md

 I am an aspiring BOFH.
 Often called a psycho.
-Having completed my third and final year of the Master of Technology in Computer Science and Engineering course in IIT Bombay, and worked for the department as an RA in System Administration, I got plenty of opportunity to hone my skills. :)
+Having completed my third and final year of the Master of Technology in Computer Science and Engineering course in IIT Bombay, and worked for the department as an RA in System Administration, I got plenty of opportunity to hone my skills. :smile:

 <!-- section -->